preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/apps-v7/index.rst

 + **App administrators**: The active administrator (you) is automatically added as app administrator.
 Add or delete administrators as needed.
 There must always be at least one.

-3. In the last setp, summary, you cen check the settings you have made, and edit them if necessary.
+3. In the last step, Summary, you can check the settings you have made, and edit them if necessary.

 4. When you're done: click CREATE or SEND FOR APPROVAL, depending on how the temnplate is set up.